 Growing businesses often have a hard time deciding the right hosting solution for their applications.
-Today, web hosting providers offer a wide range of hosting services: from shared to VPS hosting on one end to cloud, colocation and dedicated hosting on the other.
+Today, web hosting providers offer a wide range of hosting services: from shared to VPS hosting on one end to cloud, colocation and dedicated Server hosting on the other.

 In this blog, we will focus on two highly sought-after hosting solutions-colocation and dedicated-that business owners consider when it comes to choosing a highly resilient and secure environment for their applications.
 So, let’s begin.

 Colocation is a hosting model where you place your physical servers and other IT infrastructure in a data center facility owned by a third-party.
 Here, you do not rent or lease a server from a hosting provider; instead, you buy your own servers, transport them to a colocation site and place them in a rented space.

 In colocation, your service provider offers a range of amenities-high bandwidth, steady power supply, cooling systems and multi-tier security systems-that create a favorable environment for running your servers.
 Such an environment would be difficult to create on your own premises.

 In colocation, the customer maintains full control over the hardware and software for servers.

 1) Control over Hardware: In colocation, you can build your servers the way you want.
 You can configure and customize the hardware to suit your workload.
 This means you can buy the latest CPU and hard disks or choose the amount of RAM you need.
 In other words, you can bring in the exact specifications you want in your servers and fulfill your price/performance goals.

 2) Location of Choice: Each data center facility charges prices that vary depending on the cost incurred in supplying power and other amenities.
 These prices also depend on geographical location.
 When you choose a colocation service, the latency of your network depends on how far you are from your service provider.
 By choosing your colocation facility carefully, you can strike the right balance between network latency and hosting expenses.